Architecture of London: Tudor and vernacular

+Henry VII Chapel (1516) featuring ornate pendant vaulting.

+The Tudor gatehouse of St James's Palace (1536) built in red brick.

+View of the central courtyard of Hampton Court Palace (1529-36): the most substantial surviving Tudor building in Greater London.

+The great hall of Hampton Court Palace (1536) featuring a hammer beam roof.

 The Tudor period was a period of significant expansion for London, both economically through increased overseas trade and in terms of population which grew from roughly 50,000 in 1500 to 250,000 in 1600.
 As a result, the city expanded considerably, and by the end of the 16th century, the majority of London's population lived outside the city walls for the first time.
 In the history of English architecture, the Tudor and Jacobean Periods are often categorized as part of the Middle Ages.
 This is because unlike in Southern Europe where Classicism had emerged as part of the Renaissance, in Tudor England medieval styles largely still persisted.
 This was particularly true of church architecture which was broadly still Gothic, a notable surviving example in London being the Henry VII Chapel completed in 1516, built in the Perpendicular style with a pendant vault ceiling.
 Concurrently, vernacular architecture and most domestic buildings continued to be timber framed in much the same style as those in the medieval period, with only the house of the wealthy and royalty being built of brick or of stone.